 During the move--at your old home

-On moving day, double-check that all of your boxes are properly packed and loaded.
+, double-check that all of your boxes are properly packed and loaded.
 Again, this will allow you to avoid any last-minute confusion.
 You can also help them out by being present during the move to answer any questions they might have as they handle your goods.
 Additionally, by supervising the move, you can provide any necessary special instructions.
 If you aren't around during the move and something goes wrong, all parties involved will probably be unhappy.

 You should let your movers know the time frame for the move.
 If you have to be out of your old home by a certain time, make sure the moving company